-- graphite.coecis.cornell.edu is an Ubuntu 16.04 LTS cluster using a SLURM workload manager running CUDA 9.2.
+- Graphite is an Ubuntu 16.04 LTS cluster using a SLURM workload manager running various versions of CUDA.

 - In this cluster, participating groups’ nodes are added to both member and private preemptive queues.
 All participating member nodes are available for use by the member community; however, an individual group’s jobs have immediate preemptive priority reclaiming their node to their priority (private) queue as needed if in use by others.

-- If you are a member of a research group that has GRAPHITE research nodes, you may request an accounts via the help-ticket system.
+- If you are a member of a research group that has Graphite research nodes, you may request an account via the help-ticket system.